 Coolers vs. Portable Fridges: While coolers work well, if you’re an avid camper, consider investing in a portable fridge that can be powered by your car.

 Fire Safety: Always keep a fire extinguisher handy.
-Even if you’re cooking outside, having one in your SUV is essential.
+Even if you’re cooking outside, having one in your

 Offline Apps and Gadgets: Download maps, movies, or music.
 Consider bringing along offline GPS devices, e-readers, or portable gaming devices.

 Outdoor Games: Pack lightweight and compact games like a frisbee, cards, or travel-sized board games.

 Stargazing: If camping in a remote area, bring along a stargazing app or a telescope.
 The SUV can act as a stable platform or resting point for telescopes.